03difoha/1-day-coding/README.md

 #### Paragraphs

-> Write a paragraph to explain how your website works, and what you want people to do first.
+> Write a paragraph to explain what the website if for.

 ```html
 <section>